oracle/weblogic-kubernetes-operator/integration-tests/README.md

 - archive logs and results
 - cleanup the tmp files, PV dir and k8s artifacts created for the test

-All the tests that start with IT*.java in integration-tests/src/test/java are run.
+All the tests that start with It*.java in integration-tests/src/test/java are run.

 **Integration test classes:**

-When the integration test class ITOperator is executed, staticPrepare() method is called once before any of the test methods in the class and staticUnPrepare() method once at the end.
+When the integration test class ItOperator is executed, staticPrepare() method is called once before any of the test methods in the class and staticUnPrepare() method once at the end.

 staticPrepare() - initializes the application properties from OperatorIT.properties and creates resultRoot, pvRoot, userprojectsDir directories by calling initialize() method from the base class BaseTest.